Estimated reading time: 7 minutes

 Generally, most dog owners pick up after them.
 However, the one or two that don’t get others a bad name.

-Remember certainly responsibilities and duty of care come with owning a dog.
-One of the things as a responsible dog owner that you must do is deal with is picking up poop.
-Like humans’ dogs need to go.
-Unlike humans, they cannot use a flushing toilet, so as the owner, it is up to you to pick up poo.
-I am sure you’ve walked down the road ad stepped ins something you shouldn’t and found it annoying?
+Remember, certain responsibilities and duties of care come with owning a dog.
+One of the things as a responsible dog owner you must do is deal with picking up poop.
+Like humans’ dogs need to go; unlike humans, they cannot use a flushing toilet, so as the owner, it is up to you to pick up poo.
+I am sure you’ve walked down the road ad stepped ins something you shouldn’t and found it annoying.
 It takes a minute to pick it up and dispose of it n a bin (any bin)

 So as part of your dog walking checklist, make sure poo bags are included so you are prepared to clean up the mess/

-It is important to remember that we don’t have a pooping bird in this country that collects the bag that is hanging from the tree.
-Once you have bagged, dog walking etiquette is to take it to the nearest bin and dispose of it.
-If this is not possible, take the bag either home and dispose of it.
+It is important to remember that we don’t have a pooping bird in this country that collects the bag hanging from the tree.
+Once you have bagged it, dog walking etiquette is to take it to the nearest bin and dispose of it.
+If this is not possible, take the bag home and dispose of it.
 If this is not possible, then please take it home.

 Hanging the bag from a tree is nearly as bad as it’s still littering

 Do as others do

-When you are out and about on the woods or field, and you spot a dog owner putting their dog on a lead, then please do the same.
-The chances are the owner is indicating to you that the dog needs may be scared or reactive and needs space.
+When you are out and about in the woods or field and spot a dog owner putting their dog on a lead, please do the same.
+The owner may indicate to you that the dog may be scared or reactive and needs space.

 If a dog is on the lead and your fur baby runs over to the and gets attacked.
 It could be argued that it is your fault.

-Not all dog owners put their dogs on leads because they are anxious or reactive; they could just be large and boisterous and so a bit freighting to small dogs or puppies.
+Not all dog owners put their dogs on leads because they are anxious or reactive; they could be large and boisterous and so freighting to small dogs or puppies.